craftcms/docs/docs/5.x/reference/element-types/entries.md

 ::: tip
 Consider these tips for creating special URIs:

 - A URI that evaluates to `__home__` (and nothing more) will be available at your site’s base path;
 - An empty URI means the entry does not get a route and will not have a public URL—unless you define one manually via `routes.php`;
 - Any Twig statement can be used to output values in a URI template—including ones that query for other elements,  e.g. `{{ craft.entries().section('mySingle').one().slug }}/news`;
 - [Aliases](../../configure.md#aliases-and-environment-variables) can be evaluated with the [`alias()` function](../twig/functions.md#alias): `{{ alias('@basePressUri') }}/news`, `{{ alias('@mySectionUri') }}`.
 - The [null-coalescing operator](https://twig.symfony.com/doc/3.x/templates.html#other-operators) (`??`) can silently swallow undefined variable errors (like `parent.uri`, above);
 :::

+#### Nested Entry URLs

+[Nested entries](#nested-entries) in Matrix fields can also be configured to have URLs—but the settings are part of the field, not a section.

+A single entry type may have URLs in some contexts, and not in others!

 ### Preview Targets